About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 Getting ready for your SIRT treatment

-You’ll need to have a blood test before you have your SIRT treatment to test your liver function.
-Your nurse will arrange this for you before your treatment.
+You’ll have a blood test before you have your SIRT treatment.
+This is to test your liver function.
+Your nurse will set this up for you before your treatment.

 What to do 5 days before your treatment

-Your nurse will give you a prescription for a medicine to help prevent stomach pain, if you aren’t already taking one.
-Start taking this medicine 5 days before you have your SIRT treatment.
-You’ll continue to take this medicine after your treatment.
+Your nurse will prescribe medicine to help prevent stomach pain, if you aren’t already taking any.
+Start taking this medicine 5 days before your SIRT treatment.
+You’ll keep taking this medicine after your treatment.

-What to do the day of your SIRT treatment
+What to do the day of your treatment

 Your SIRT treatment will be almost the same as your mapping arteriogram procedure.
-Follow the same instructions on what to bring, where to park, and where to go.
+Follow the same instructions for what to bring, where to park, and where to go.

 What to expect when you arrive